carotene/carotene-docs/manual/javascript_api.rst

 To ask for the identified users subscribed in a channel, you need to do two things:

-Provide a callback to be executed when you receive the presence information from server:
+Provide a callback to be executed when you receive the presence information from the server:

 .. code-block:: javascript